 The purpose is to quiet the mind and allow it to perceive reality for what it is.
-It brings us insight, enlightenment, and comfortable silence in the mind, and it will enable us to break free from our conditioning.
+It brings us insight, enlightenment, and comfortable silence in the mind.

 Excuse 3 – “Meditation is too hard.
 I can’t calm my mind.”

 Unlike many other endeavors in life, the success of our meditation efforts depends entirely on our attitude.
-It doesn’t matter how much skill we have or how much we’ve practiced meditation; if we go into it without strong expectations or an attachment to rigid goals and “timeframes,” then meditation will be a success.
+It doesn’t matter how much skill we have or how much we’ve practiced meditation; if we go into it without strong expectations or an attachment to rigid goals and timeframes, then meditation can be a success.

-Meditation is not a thing – it’s a process.
+Meditation is not a thing; it’s a process.
 This process brings several benefits, but it is also its own benefit.
 The key is to learn to enjoy the process.
 Practice letting go of self-criticism, comparison, and expectations as soon as they arise.
-Once you figure out that meditation is not an achievement to collect, you’ll find that it’s not hard – nor is it easy – it’s simply an enjoyable and wholesome process.
+Once you figure out that meditation is not an achievement to collect, you may enjoy the process more.

-Often people feel that meditation is hard because they believe they should be fighting their thoughts, or actively trying to empty the mind.
+People often feel that meditation is hard when they believe they should be fighting their thoughts or actively trying to empty the mind (Harris, 2014).

-There is no fight, no repressing, and no forcefulness about meditation.
+There is no fight, repression, or forcefulness about meditation.
 Fighting with thoughts will simply strengthen them and lead us to an agitated state.
-The only thing we do in meditation is to consciously withdraw our attention from engaging with thoughts, by focusing it on something else.
-With this gentle refocusing, the mind slowly calms down.
+With gentle refocusing, the mind can slowly calm down.

 Meditation is simply the process of continuously regulating our attention.
-The emptying of the mind may happen as a result of that, but we should not be holding on to that expectation or working towards it as a goal can make easy, relaxed mindfulness more elusive.
-Rather than trying to “empty the mind,” but merely placing our attention on a single point, moment after moment.
-As a result, our consciousness gets stabilized, and we arrive at a calmer and more enlightened state.
+The mind may empty as a result, but holding on to that expectation or working toward it as a goal can make easy, relaxed mindfulness more elusive.
+Rather than trying to “empty the mind,” mindfulness meditation involves placing our attention on a single point, moment after moment.
+With practice, mindfulness can leave us in a calmer and more sable and enlightened state (Harris, 2014).